Public Info

 Benefits

-Benefits include: paid time off, sick time, family leave, a yearly wellness stipend, and 1 week of paid restoration at the end of each year, and eligibility for a 401K after 1 year of employment.
+Part time benefits include: paid time off, sick time, a yearly wellness stipend, 1 week of paid restoration at the end of each year and possible eligibility for 401K after 1 year of employment dependent on number of hours worked

 Job Summary